-Disco music sexy sound, sweaty dances, drinks and long nights invited for a hedonistic lifestyle, the woman liberation and gay movement grow strong and made tremendous impact on fashion and nightlife.
-The new twelve-inch records spinning twenty minutes non-stop dancing required something else, people wanted to be stay through the night and hardly change clothes before working next day.
+Disco music sexy sound, sweaty dances, drinks and long nights invited for a hedonistic lifestyle, the woman liberation and gay movement grow strong and made a tremendous impact on fashion and nightlife.
+The new twelve-inch records spinning twenty minutes non-stop dancing required something else, people wanted to stay through the night and hardly change clothes before going from the club directly for work.
 The solution of 1960s marijuana, peace and love did not work out; downers were out, but uppers got it right.
 It did not take long before the drug cartels of Colombia found out that the money was in Cocaine and not marijuana as before.
 Drug culture revolution in the 1960s made the fresh and popular drugs cocaine and poppers accepted in all layers of the population; in the fashion aspects of the club scene, these drugs enhanced the experience of dancing to the loud music and the flashing lights.
-In particular, the new liberation of Gay culture expanded the boarders of acceptable behavior; rampant promiscuity and public sex took place around the dance floors’ central arena; in bathroom stalls, exit stairwells, and so on.
-The most famous symbol of decadence and hedonistic night clubbing was a club that opened on Manhattan in 1977, named Studio 54.
+In particular, the new liberation of Gay culture expanded the borders of acceptable behaviour; rampant promiscuity and public sex took place around the dance floors’ central arena; in bathroom stalls, exit stairwells, and so on.
+The most famous symbol of decadence and hedonistic nightclubbing was a club that opened in Manhattan in 1977, named Studio 54.

 Sex, Drugs and Studio 54

 Modern hedonism was born the day Bianca Jagger rode in on a white horse at during her birthday celebrations at Studio 54 in New York, May 1977.
-Studio 54 could never open their doors if it wasn’t for trend-setting clubs that came to embody the early spirit of disco The Gallery, Xenon, The Loft, and Paradise Garage that made clubbing popular enough to open such a large and expensive in New York.
-The loft was the first club that opened, Valentine’s Day 1970s hosted by the DJ David Mancuso.
-Studio 54 became soon a playground for cocaine celebrities, musicians, models, actors and artist.
+Studio 54 could never open their doors if it weren’t for trendsetting clubs that came to embody the pioneering spirit of disco The Gallery, Xenon, The Loft, and Paradise Garage made clubbing popular on a global scale and to open the vastly expensive studio in New York.
+The Loft was the first club that opened, Valentine’s Day 1970s hosted by the DJ David Mancuso.
+Studio 54 became a playground for cocaine celebrities, musicians, models, actors, tennis players and artist soon.

-The club was operated by Steve Rubell and Ian Schrager (they were later arrested for tax fraud) was during 1977 -1980 recognized as the most hedonistic night club in disco history, what did not happen inside studio 54 is not worth writing about?
-The sad thing is that most probably did the extreme indulgent part of culture destroy and was a major cause of disco downfall and death in 1980.
-Nevertheless, during those three yearlong parties the in-crowd danced the night away, with celebrities such as Bianca Jagger, Andy Warhol, Michael Jackson, Sylvester Stallone, Diana Ross, Bjørn Borg, Donna Summers, and Grace Jones make headlines in media; as well, foundation for today’s club culture in Ibiza and elsewhere.
-The party was wild; however, nothing lasts forever; the terror of AIDS that came around 1980 made people scare, and the club closed the same year after the campaign “disco sucks launched and made disco something from the past; the party was over.
+The club operated by Steve Rubell and Ian Schrager (later arrested for tax fraud) between 1977 -1980 recognized as the king of clubbing and probably the most hedonistic club since ancient times.
+It not possible to write about the disco culture without Studio 54.
+The stories are wild and many, however, on Bianca Jagger birthday she came riding on a white horse and trough the line of VIP guests into the disco.
+The sad thing the extreme party, dancefloor sex, Cocaine the night away, gay and woman liberation and AIDS indulgent part of culture destroy.
+The regular and religious people blamed the unknown factors on disco, the downfall and funeral as the city administration closed most clubs in 1980 due to the AIDS risk, Nevertheless, during the three-year-long party, the in-crowd snorted coke and danced the night away.
+Celebrities such as Bianca Jagger, Andy Warhol, Michael Jackson, Sylvester Stallone, Diana Ross, Bjørn Borg, Donna Summers, and Grace Jones made media headlines; and the rumours foundation for modern club culture in Ibiza and elsewhere.
+The party was wild; however, nothing lasts forever; people died of AIDS in the late 1970s and exploded during the 80s.
+The unknown scared people and soon left the culture behind.
+Most disco clubs closed the same year after the campaign “disco sucks launched and made disco something from the past; the party was over

 The result of this new music should soon be reflected in fashion.
-In Las Vegas, Elvis did three shows a night and his stage costumes became a result of his extravagant lifestyle; mixing karate moves in his dance performance and created a style wise a crossover of Kung Fu wear, glitter, golden wide boxing belts, flares and glossy fabrics the resulted in a jumpsuit.
-Disco music was made for dancing and therefore, fashion clothing became a mix of the late 1960s and early 1970s trends combined with stretchy and shiny fabrics as polyester.
-First of all, the stretch fabric was important because of fresh dance moves that required space; inspired from Kung Fu movies disco dancing was full of energy with high kicking legs.
-Secondly shiny and glitter pants and tops came as a result of the new lightning systems in the clubs; disco ball, strobe and even laser light required dancers to be seen.
+In Las Vegas, Elvis did three shows each night, his stage costumes mirrored his extravagant lifestyle; mixing karate moved into his dance performance and created a style-wise a crossover of Kung Fu wear, glitter, golden wide boxing belts, flares and glossy fabrics the resulted in a jumpsuit.
+Disco music was made for dancing, and therefore, fashion clothing became a mix of the late 1960s and early 1970s trends combined with stretchy and shiny fabrics like polyester.
+First of all, the stretch fabric was necessary because of recent dance moves that required space; Kung Fu movies inspired disco dancing was full of energy with high kicking legs.
+Secondly shiny and glitter pants and tops came as a result of the new lighting systems in the clubs; disco ball, strobe and even laser light required dancers to be seen.

 Halston, Dian Von Furstenberg, Qiana